An Unconditionally Stable Conformal LOD-FDTD Method For Curved PEC Objects and Its Application to EMC Problems: NUMERICAL RESULTS AND DISCUSSION

 Since the proposed CLOD-FDTD method is unconditionally stable, CPU time can be further reduced as CFLN increases.
 Fig. \ref{Fig.11} shows the normalized frequency responses obtained from the CLOD-FDTD method with CFLN = 1 and 4.
 Mesh size 0.05$m$ is used in the proposed CLOD-FDTD method.
 The reference results are obtained from the LOD-FDTD method with coarse meshes when CFLN = 1, 4, and the LOD-FDTD method with fine meshes when CFLN = 1.

 As shown in Fig. \ref{Fig.11}, results obtained from the CLOD-FDTD method with CFLN = 1 agree well with those obtained from the LOD-FDTD method with fine meshes of cell size 0.01$m$ and CFLN = 1.
-When CFLN = 1 and coarse meshes are used, the resonance frequency obtained from the LOD-FDTD method show large discrepancy with the reference solutions.
+When CFLN = 1 and coarse meshes are used, the resonant frequency obtained from the LOD-FDTD method shows large discrepancy with the reference solutions.
 Furthermore, when CFLN = 4 and coarse meshes are used, results obtained from the LOD-FDTD method show even larger errors.
-However, when the proposed CLOD-FDTD method with CFLN= 4 is used to complete this simulation, and coarse meshes are used, its results show good agreement with those obtained from the LOD-FDTD method with CFLN = 1.
+Since the dispersion error in the LOD-FDTD method with CFLN = 4 is larger than that of the LOD-FDTD method with CFLN = 1, results in Fig. 11 are different from each other.
+However, when the proposed CLOD-FDTD method with CFLN = 4 is used to complete this simulation, and coarse meshes are used, its results show good agreement with those obtained from the LOD-FDTD method with CFLN = 1.
 Therefore, the efficiency of the proposed CLOD-FDTD method can be further improved compared with the conventional LOD-FDTD method.

+Moreover, some comparisons between the LOD-FDTD method and the CLOD-FDTD method in the time domain, as shown in Fig. \ref{Fig.CFLN8}.
+The sizes of fine and coarse meshes are 0.01$m$, 0.05$m$, respectively.
+From Fig. \ref{Fig.CFLN8}, it can be found that the amplitudes of waveforms obtained with CFLN = 8 are larger than those with CFLN = 1.
+Furthermore, differences between results with CFLN = 8 and CFLN = 1 become larger as the simulation goes by.
+However, results obtained by the CLOD-FDTD method still have higher accuracy than that of the LOD-FDTD method.

+The total time cost to finish the simulations is listed in Table \ref{T2}.
+The overall time is 180$ns$.
+Mesh sizes are 0.05$m$ and 0.01$m$ for coarse and fine meshes, respectively.
+Since the CFDTD method is unstable with CFLN = 0.25 in fine meshes, CFLN is set as 0.1 for fine meshes to guarantee the stability.
+It can be found that from Table \ref{T2}, the CFDTD method with CFLN = 0.5 is faster than the CLOD-FDTD method with CFLN = 1 when coarse meshes are used.
+However, as CFLN increases, the CLOD-FDTD method gradually outperforms the CFDTD method for two reasons: one is that the CFDTD method has to reduce the CFLN to guarantee the stability, and the other is that the overall count of cells significantly increases in fine meshes.

-In summary, the proposed CLOD-FDTD method shows better accuracy compared with the FDTD method and the CLOD-FDTD method when the same meshes and time step are used.
-Significant accuracy improvement of the proposed CLOD-FDTD method is obtained compared with the LOD-FDTD method when the same meshes are used.
+In summary, the proposed CLOD-FDTD method shows better accuracy compared with the FDTD method and the LOD-FDTD method, when the same meshes and time step are used.
+Significant accuracy improvement of the proposed CLOD-FDTD method is obtained compared with the LOD-FDTD method, when the same meshes are used.
 Therefore, we can obtain accurate results with relative coarse meshes and large time steps without compromising the accuracy.
-Consequently, the CPU time can be shortening in simulations.
+Consequently, CPU time can be saved in simulations.